-The SENCO, is proactive in supporting parents in a variety of ways, including home visits, liaising with agencies, organising activities and facilitating and delivering training.
-The Early Help (formally known as Common Assessment Framework or CAF) is used to coordinate support for children and their families who have a range of needs.
+The SENCO, is proactive in supporting parents in a variety of ways, including transition visits, liaising with agencies, organising activities and facilitating and delivering training.
+The Early Help is used to coordinate support for children and their families who have a range of needs.